-Vegetation at the project site is highly degraded due to fuel modification clearance associated with the existing adjacent development and the proximity to Kanan Dume Road which borders the site on the west.
-The entire site has been disked previously, and no native vegetation remains.
-The applicant has submitted Fuel Modification Plans with Preliminary Approval by the County of Los Angeles Fire Department, Fuel Modification Unit, dated 4/16/01, which indicate that vegetation removal and/or thinning requirements to reduce fire hazard will overlap on areas previously disturbed by yearly fuel modification completed for adjacent development.
-Additionally, much of the fuel modification will overlap onto the adjacent site to the north which is also pending review by the Commission at this hearing (CDP #4-01-095) for a single family residence by the same applicant (Exhibit 2).
+Vegetation at the project site is highly degraded over the southern terrace due to fuel modification clearance associated with adjacent development.
+The steeper slopes on the extreme northern slopes of the project site, however, are vegetated with coastal sage scrub and both annual exotic and native grasses.
+The applicant has submitted Fuel Modification Plans with Preliminary Approval by the County of Los Angeles Fire Department, Fuel Modification Unit, dated 6/11/01, for both residences which indicate that vegetation removal and/or thinning requirements to reduce fire hazard will be limited to an area previously disturbed by yearly fuel modification completed for adjacent development (Exhibits 13,14).
 Furthermore, no designated environmentally sensitive habitat area exists at the site.
 As such, the proposed development will not have an adverse impact on designated sensitive habitat areas or significant natural vegetation.

-The project site is located inland of Pacific Coast Highway and adjacent to Kanan Dume Road in a moderately developed area in Malibu.
-The proposed project will be highly visible from the lower portion of Kanan Dume Road just before it intersects Pacific Coast Highway, therefore, development at the site has the potential to adversely impact public scenic views.
-Potential impacts of the proposed development on public views are further addressed under Section C. Visual Resources.
+The project site is located inland of Pacific Coast Highway in a moderately developed area in Malibu.
+The proposed project will be highly visible from portions of Pacific Coast Highway, therefore, development at the site has the potential to adversely impact public scenic views.
+Potential impacts of the proposed development on public views are further addressed under Section D. Visual Resources.